 1. Laser pointers

-However, there is actually a good chance that these toys are causing frustration.
-That’s because cats chasing a laser pointer are hardly ever able to successfully catch up.
-Think about it, how would you feel about a game that you’re constantly losing?
+But experts think that these toys cause a lot of frustration.
+Their reasoning is that cats chasing a laser dot are hardly ever able to successfully catch up.
+Think about it: how would you feel about a game that you’re constantly losing?

-If you must use a laser pointer, vets recommend using it sparingly.
-And be sure to let your cat win occasionally.
+If you must use a laser pointer, vets recommend letting your cat win occasionally.

 2. Strings & balls of yarn

-We’ve all seen that super cute picture of a little kitty playing with a piece of string.
-It just sort of fits together in a certain way.
-But did you know vets actually discourage people from letting their pets play with pieces of string and balls of yarn?
+We have all seen that super cute poster of a little kitty playing with a piece of string.
+But did you know vets actually discourage people from letting their pets play with balls of yarn?

 Loose wires can stick to the tongue and lead to major problems should they accidentally be swallowed.
 String-like materials can also cause strangulation.